anarion80/siyuan-bullet-threading/README.md

 This is a plugin that adds bullet threading to nested lists (unordered, ordered, TODOs).

-It is just extracted and repackaged plugin from excellent [Rem-Craft](https://github.com/svchord/Rem-Craft) theme (I didn't want the whole there, just bullet threading), so all credit goes to [svchord](https://github.com/svchord).
+It is just extracted and repackaged plugin from excellent [Rem-Craft](https://github.com/svchord/Rem-Craft) theme (I didn't want to use the whoel theme, just bullet threading), so all credit goes to [svchord](https://github.com/svchord).

 I did change alignment of the lines a little bit though, as the lines were not connecting in the middle of a bullet/number.